AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/create-and-manage-teams/create-a-team-from-setup.md

 user-type: administrator
 product-area: system-administration;user-management
 navigation-topic: create-and-manage-teams-admin
 description: As an Adobe Workfront administrator, you can create a team from the Setup area.
-For information about teams, see Teams overview.
 author: Caroline, Courtney
 feature: System Setup and Administration
 role: Admin